MikroTik Policy Routing

 exec: "$ros_address_list_backup"

-On RouterOS, you can then map:
+On RouterOS, map:

 policy_media_v4to egress Apolicy_backup_v4to egress B